NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Background and Related Work

-The computational demands of DNNs pose challenges for conventional platforms.
-Two types of computational platforms have been developed to accelerate DNNs.
-First, application-specific integrated circuits (ASICs) with dedicated functional units target specific network models for optimal efficiency \citep{FPGA_CNN, DaDianNao, li2020ftrans, khan2021npe, wang2021spatten}.
-Second, versatile general-purpose processors like graphics processing units (GPUs) and tensor processing units (TPUs) accelerate DNNs at the cost of high power consumption due to numerous processing units \citep{wang2019benchmarking}.
-Previous work has attempted to address versatility issues stemming from DNNs' nonlinear computations.
-Approaches such as polynomial fit approximation \citep{DBLP:journals/corr/abs-2101-01321}, piecewise linear (PWL) based approximations \citep{dong2020plac, khan2021npe, lyu2021ml} and neural network-based approximations \citep{yu2022nn, DBLP:journals/corr/abs-2112-02191} have been proposed to accelerate nonlinear operations in neural networks.
+The intensive and versatile computations in deep neural networks present significant challenges for computational platforms.
+Two approaches have been developed to accelerate DNNs.
+First, Application-Specific Integrated Circuits (ASICs) are designed for specific network models, achieving optimal efficiency by tailoring functional units to the computations required by the specific model \citep{FPGA_CNN, DaDianNao, li2020ftrans, khan2021npe, wang2021spatten}.
+Second, general-purpose AI accelerators, such as GPUs and Tensor Processing Units (TPUs), accelerate DNNs by utilizing numerous processing units capable of handling various types of computations.
+However, this versatility comes at the cost of higher resource and power consumption \citep{wang2019benchmarking}.

+Previous work has attempted to address the complicated and versatility issues stemming from DNNs' nonlinear computations.
+Approaches such as polynomial fit approximation \citep{DBLP:journals/corr/abs-2101-01321}, Piecewise Linear (PWL) based approximations \citep{dong2020plac, khan2021npe, lyu2021ml, sun2024onesa} and neural network-based approximations \citep{yu2022nn, DBLP:journals/corr/abs-2112-02191} have been proposed to accelerate nonlinear operations in neural networks.
 Leveraging a neural network to approximate nonlinear operations, an automated approximation framework \citep{lu2023auto} has been developed to simplify and automate this process.
 MA-BERT \citep{ming2022ma} replaces complex functions with computation-friendly ones in the transformer-based BERT network, using matrix arithmetic and trivial ReLU operations.
-Experiments on CPUs and GPUs show that this substitution significantly improves computational efficiency.
-Previous designs employing polynomial fitting and neural network approximation inherently introduce a substantial computational burden.
-While the utilization of piece-linear approximation can mitigate this by replacing versatile computations with simpler additions and multiplications, it introduces additional considerations regarding model accuracy and parameter sizes due to the granularity of the pieces.
-Many designs primarily concentrate on refining algorithms without adequately addressing the trade-off between approximation accuracy and efficient utilization of hardware resources.
-Furthermore, the reliance on specialized function units, such as lookup tables, in earlier designs restricts their applicability to a single DNN model.
+Experiments show that this substitution significantly can improve computational efficiency on CPUs and GPUs but still hard to avoid additional function units in the accelerator to execute the newly introduced computation.